Who is Belle Gibson? The influencer that inspired Netflix show Apple Cider Vinegar

 She also claimed she had heart surgery multiple times, briefly died on the operating table and had a stroke.
 She later told followers her cancer had spread to her blood, spleen, uterus and liver.

-In ITV’s new documentary, one of Gibson’s closest friends, Chanelle McAuliffe, says she grew suspicious of Belle’s illness when she had “a seizure which she then recovered from very quickly when someone suggested calling an ambulance”.
+Back in April, one of Gibson’s closest friends, Chanelle McAuliffe, claimed in an interview with ITV she grew suspicious of Belle’s illness when she had “a seizure which she then recovered from very quickly when someone suggested calling an ambulance”.

-“I realised, if it’s a scam, it’s a really big scam,” he told the documentary.
-“She had hundreds of thousands of followers all around the world.”
+“I realised, if it’s a scam, it’s a really big scam,” he told ITV “She had hundreds of thousands of followers all around the world.”

 When Guillatt met Gibson for an interview, she claimed her doctor had diagnosed her with brain cancer and then vanished.
 She told Guillatt she was realising maybe she didn’t have cancer at all.

-In a recording of the meeting shared with ITV, Guillatt said: “Christ almighty, Belle, you’re kidding, you actually don’t have cancer?
+In a recording of the meeting shared with the channel Guillatt said: “Christ almighty, Belle, you’re kidding, you actually don’t have cancer?
 This was just the last thing I expected…Belle Gibson just recanted on the record.
 She’s basically saying she can’t back up her cancer claims.”

 Gibson grew up in Launceston, Tasmania and moved to Manly, Queensland for school.
 She later relocated to Perth in Western Australia and Melbourne in 2009.
 A year later, she became a mother at age 18.